 Can you air fry frozen chicken wings?

-You can absolutely air fry frozen chicken wings.
+It is absolutely possibly to air fry frozen chicken wings.
 Just be mindful that you’ll need to increase the cooking time a bit to compensate.

 Do I have to pat dry the wings before cooking?

-You should always pat your wings dry before cooking.
+Wings should always be patted dry before cooking.
 This removes excess moisture, helps the seasoning stick better, and also helps the wings get as crispy as possible.

 More Air Fryer Recipes